Configure a custom domain

 The next step is to update your domain’s DNS settings, specifically by adding an A record that points to the static IP address of your cloud server.

-This change can only be accomplished through your domain name provider; it cannot be made through the Bitnami Launchpad.
+This change can only be accomplished through your domain name provider.
 You will therefore need to log in to your domain name provider’s management console and make the necessary changes.
 Step-by-step instructions for some popular providers are listed below:

 Remember that once you make the necessary changes, it can take up to 48 hours for the change to propagate across other DNS servers.
 You can verify the new DNS record by using the Global DNS Propagation Checker and entering your domain name into the search field.